id-studiolab/Digital-Interfaces/assignments/07+08-animistic-design/index.md

 ```
 Once a timer has expired, you can always create a new timer with ```start_timer()``` — this will start a fresh timer with the duration you specify.

----

 ### Remember
 **Blocking:**
-   “Do this, wait, then do the next thing.”
+&nbsp;&nbsp;&nbsp;“Do this, wait, then do the next thing.”
 **Non-blocking:**
-   “Keep checking — act when it’s time.”
+&nbsp;&nbsp;&nbsp;“Keep checking — act when it’s time.”

 ---
 ### Assignment goal